Fayen d'Evie and Jen Bervin, with Bryan Phillips and Andy Slater

 Eavesdropping, Ian Potter Museum of Art, Melbourne, 24 July - 20 Oct 2018

-Cosmic Static is the first iteration of an ongoing, cumulative work Poem to a Dustcloud that Jen Bervin and Fayen d’Evie have been researching with a shifting constellation of scientific and artistic collaborators, in connection with Bervin’s participation in the Search for Extra-Terrestrial Intelligence (SETI) artist-in-residence programme.
-While on residency at SETI’s Allen Telescope Array (ATA) in Hat Creek, California, Bervin and d’Evie became intrigued by the detection of building blocks for life in interstellar dustclouds, and proposed to co-author a poem directed towards the diffuse intelligence of an interstellar dustcloud.
+Cosmic Static is the first iteration of a cumulative work Poem to a Dustcloud that Jen Bervin and Fayen d’Evie have been researching with a shifting constellation of scientific and artistic collaborators, in connection with Bervin’s participation in the Search for Extra-Terrestrial Intelligence (SETI) artist-in-residence programme.
+While on residency at SETI’s Allen Telescope Array (ATA) in Hat Creek, California, Bervin and d’Evie proposed to co-author a poem directed towards the diffuse intelligence of an interstellar dustcloud.
 Poem to a Dustcloud realizes this ambition through inversion: the work activates the dustcloud of moving bodies of the audience, implicated via the kinaesthetics of listening as they wander amidst simultaneous projected narratives.

-The artists thank SETI, Liquid Architecture, Melbourne University Law School, the Ian Potter Museum of Art, and the Monash University Curatorial Programme for assistance in realising Cosmic Static.
+The artists thank SETI, Liquid Architecture, Melbourne University Law School, Ian Potter Museum of Art, and Monash University Curatorial Programme for assistance in realising Cosmic Static.